 Only applications received before 12.00 midday on Wednesday 16 September 2015 will be considered.

-This position is a maternity cover post available on a full-time basis for a fixed-term of up to 1 year.
+This position is available on a full-time basis for a fixed-term until September 2016 in the first instance.

 Only applications received before 12.00 midday on Monday 7 September 2015 will be considered.